History of Abkhazia: Soviet Abkhazia

-Despite the 1920 treaty of non-aggression, Soviet Russia’s 11th Red Army invaded Georgia on February 11, 1921, and marched on Tbilisi.
+Despite the 1920 treaty of non-aggression, Soviet Russia's 11th Red Army invaded the Democratic Republic of Georgia, and marched on Tbilisi on February 11, 1921.
 Almost simultaneously, 9th (Kuban) Army entered Abkhazia on February 19.
 Supported by the local pro-Bolshevik guerillas, the Soviet troops took control of most of Abkhazia in a series of battles from February 23 to March 7, and proceeded into the neighbouring region of Mingrelia.

-On March 4, Soviet power was established in Sukhumi, with the formation of the Abkhazian Soviet Socialist Republic (Abkhazian SSR), subsequently recognized by the newly established Communist regime of the Georgian SSR on May 21.
+On March 4, the Soviet power was established in Sukhumi, with the formation of the Abkhazian Soviet Socialist Republic (Abkhazian SSR) by the local Bolsheviks, subsequently recognized by the newly established Communist regime of the Georgian SSR on May 21.
 On December 16, however, Abkhazia signed a special "union treaty" delegating some of its sovereign powers to Soviet Georgia.
+Abkhazia became a "treaty republic" associated with Georgia, although this status was unusual and it was not well-defined.
+The exact status of Abkhazia as a "treaty republic" was never clarified during its existence, and historian Arsène Saparov has argued that even officials at the time did not know what the phrase meant.
+In practice, it was similar to an autonomous republic.
+The existence of the Abkhaz SSR, however, was an anomaly in the Soviet nationalities policy.
+Granting full-republic status to Abkhazia contradicted the Soviet policies since such status was only reserved for ethnic groups with large enough population size and share in the total demographics of the region.

 Abkhazia and Georgia together entered the Transcaucasian SFSR on December 13, 1922, and on December 30 joined the Union of Soviet Socialist Republics.
-Abkhazia's ambiguous status of Union Republic was written into that republic's April 1, 1925, constitution.
-Paradoxically, an earlier reference to Abkhazia as an autonomous republic in the 1924 Soviet Constitution remained unratified until 1930 when Abkhazia's status was reduced to an Autonomous Soviet Socialist Republic (ASSR) within the Georgian SSR.
+Abkhazia's ambiguous status of Union Republic was written into that republic's constitution on April 1, 1925.
+Paradoxically, there was an earlier reference to Abkhazia as an autonomous republic in the 1924 Soviet Constitution.
+It remained unratified until 1931 when Abkhazia's status was changed to an Autonomous Soviet Socialist Republic (ASSR) within the Georgian SSR.
 Except for a few nobles, the Abkhaz did not participate in the 1924 August Uprising in Georgia, a last desperate attempt to restore the independence of Georgia from the Soviet Union.